neagle/smartgame/README.md

 	// Grab an SGF file from somewhere var example = fs.readFileSync('sgf/example.sgf', { encoding: 'utf8' });

-	var game = sgf.parse(example);
+	var collection = sgf.parse(example);

-	// ... use game however you want!
+	// ... use the collection object however you want!

-	// ... when game has been modified and you want to save it as an .sgf file var record = sgf.generate(game);
+	// ... when collection has been modified and you want to save it as an .sgf file var collectionSGF = sgf.generate(collection);
-	fs.writeFileSync('new-example.sgf', record, { encoding: 'utf8' });
+	fs.writeFileSync('new-example.sgf', collectionSGF, { encoding: 'utf8' });

 Example JS Game Record
 ======================